February 1974 United Kingdom general election: Labour campaign

-The Labour manifesto, Let us work together, consisted of only ten pages only, the shortest since 1955.
+The Labour manifesto, Let us work together, consisted of ten pages only, the shortest since 1955.
 It had been greatly influenced by the economist Stuart Holland and Shadow Industry Secretary Tony Benn.
 In it, Labour promised "a fundamental and irreversible shift in the balance of power and wealth in favour of working people and their families".
 It advocated planning agreements with industry and the creation of a National Enterprise Board.
 That section attracted criticism from some figures within the party.
-For example, Anthony Crosland privately called the programme "half-baked" and "idiotic".The manifesto also committed the party to renegotiating the terms of Britain's entry into the European Economic Community and to holding a national referendum on the issue.
+For example, Anthony Crosland privately called the programme "half-baked" and "idiotic".
+The manifesto also committed the party to renegotiating the terms of Britain's entry into the European Economic Community and to holding a national referendum on the issue.

 The Labour campaign presented the party's leadership as competent negotiators, who would restore peace with the unions.
 Unlike in previous elections, Wilson took something of a back seat and allowed James Callaghan, Denis Healey and Shirley Williams to play equal, if not greater, roles in the campaign.
 In the final broadcast of the campaign, a series of leading figures claimed Labour could put Britain "on the road to recovery".
 In the film, Wilson asserted: "Trades unionists are people.
 Employers are people.
 We can't go on setting one against the other except at the cost of damage to the nation itself".